raspberrypilearning/robo-butler/worksheet.md

 ## Step 3.
 Test the motors

 The Ryanteck board is controlled using pins 17, 18, 22 and 23 of Raspberry Pi [GPIO] .
-If you set pin 17 high, motor one goes clockwise (check), whereas pin 18 high turns it anticlockwise.
+If you set pin 17 high, motor one goes clockwise, whereas pin 18 high turns it anticlockwise.
 Pins 22 and 23 control motor 2.

 Let's write a small Python script to test that everything's working.